Have you received this email? Or something like it?

 Hello, you don't know me personally.
 Yet I know a lot of things concerning you.
 Your facebook contact list, phone contacts along with all the virtual activity on your computer from past 137 days.
 Which includes, your self pleasure video footage, which brings me to the main reason why I 'm writing this mail to you.
 Well the previous time you visited the adult porn web sites, my spyware was triggered in your computer system which ended up saving a eye-catching footage of your masturbation play simply by triggering your webcam (you got a really strange taste by the way lol).

-Along with eye-wateringly bad grammar and spelling, the email goes on to threaten to share this apparent recording to friends and family if the receiver does not pay a blackmail demand in Bitcoin within 24 hours.
+Along with eye-wateringly bad grammar and spelling, the email goes on to threaten to share this apparent recording with friends and family if the receiver does not pay a blackmail demand in Bitcoin within 24 hours.
 This is a scam phishing email, it is very unlikely that your device has been hacked and they do not have this recording of you.

 This type of scam email has been circulating for over two years in many different variations but the threats and allegations are along the same lines.
 Action Fraud has released more information in previous articles outlining this scam: